Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Abstract

 \section{Abstract}

 In this paper, we study the probabilistic local well-posedness of the cubic Schrödinger equation (cubic NLS):

-with initial data being a unit-scale Wiener randomization of a given function $f$.
+with initial data being a Wiener randomization at unit scale of a given function $f$.
 We prove that a solution exists almost-surely locally in time provided \(f\in H^{S}_{x}(\R^{d})\) with \(S>\max\big(\frac{d-3}{4},\frac{d-4}{2}\big)\) for \(d\geq 3\).
 In particular, we establish that the local well-posedness holds for any \(S>0\) when \(d=3\).
-We also show that, under appropriate smallness conditions for the initial data, solutions are global in time and scatter.
+We also show that, under appropriate smallness conditions for the initial data, the solutions are global in time and scatter.

 The solutions are constructed as a sum of an explicit multilinear expansion of the flow in terms of the random initial data and of an additional smoother remainder term with deterministically subcritical regularity.
+This construction allows us to introduce a new and refined notion of graded scattering.

 We develop the framework of directional space-time norms to control the (probabilistic) multilinear expansion and the (deterministic) remainder term and to obtain improved bilinear probabilistic-deterministic Strichartz estimates.